open-telemetry/opentelemetry-collector-contrib/README.md

 from the default builds.

 Generally, maintenance of components is the responsibility of contributors who authored them.
-If the orignal author or some other contributor does not maintain the component it may be included from the default build.
-The component **will** be exlcluded if it causes build problems, has failing tests or otherwise causes problems to the rest of the repository and the rest of contributors.
+If the original author or some other contributor does not maintain the component it may be excluded from the default build.
+The component **will** be excluded if it causes build problems, has failing tests or otherwise causes problems to the rest of the repository and the rest of contributors.

 - Create your component under the proper folder and use